-When you’re trying to eat real food on a budget, one of the foods that will take up the biggest slice of your budget pie is meat.
+When you’re trying to eat real food on a budget, chances are one of your biggest grocery budget categories is meat.

 I’ve talked about how to save money on meat at the grocery store before, how to save on meat without buying a whole cow, and even how I make our monthly Butcher Box fit within our budget!